4 Quick Blog SEO Fixes That Can Boost Rankings Right Now

 A small but powerful point – ensure your links are contextual.

-“Click here” links aren’t ideal for SEO, and they also fail to convey to the user where they’re going accurately.
-You need to supplement these links with contextual content to prevent them from becoming somewhat redundant.
 Now, let’s imagine you’re writing a post about long-tail keywords.
 You’d instead continue the conversation by emphasising how you can use long-tail keywords in blog posts for greater effect.

 And link it just like that.